Meniny/Fire/README.md

 ## What's this?

-Fire is a HTTP/HTTPS networking framework written in Swift for people to read, and incidentally for machines to execute :).
+Fire is a delightful HTTP/HTTPS networking framework for iOS/macOS platform written in Swift for humans to read, and incidentally for machines to execute :).

 ## Requirements